-As can be seen in Figure 1, on average business owners in all three upper income quartiles, especially the top quartile, would face a drop in after-tax income if they choose a non-corporate form for their business.
-Furthermore, the tax penalty from being non-corporate increases over time for the two upper quartiles, especially for the top quartile.
-By the end of the period, the average business owner in the top income quartile would lose 9 percent of her 2-period net-of-tax-income if she were to go from corporate to non-corporate form.
-59 The average business owner in the lower quartile, however, gains from being non-corporate, especially in the first couple of years.
-60
+As can be seen in Figure 2, on average business owners in all three upper income quartiles, especially the top quartile, would face a drop in after-tax income if they choose a non-corporate form for their business.
+Furthermore, the tax penalty from being non-corporate increase over time for the two upper quartiles.
+By the end of the period, the average business owner in the top income quartile would lose more than 6 percent of her 2-period net-of-tax-income if she were to go from corporate to noncorporate form.56 The average business owner in the lower quartile, however, gains from being non-corporate in the first couple of years, and is then neutral.57

-58 The tax rates are computed using a payroll tax of 16% for taxable income up to 7.5 basic amounts (see footnote 34 for details).
+55 The tax rates are computed using an effective payroll tax of 20% for taxable income up to 7.5 basic amounts (see footnote 30 for details).